Robustness to Model Approximation, Model Learning From Data, and Sample Complexity in Wasserstein Regular MDPs: Robustness to Model Approximation

 \begin{corollary} Consider two MDPs, (reference) $(\bx,\bu,\ct,c)$ and (approximation) $(\bx,\bu,\ctp,\altc)$.
 Suppose that the reference satisfies Assumption \ref{acoelipassump}, and the approximation satisfies Assumption \ref{basicassump}.
 Further, assume $\ct$ (resp.~$\ctp$) satisfies the minorization condition with a probability measure $\rho$ (resp.~$\tau$) and a constant $\epsilon > 0$.
 Then

 \end{corollary}

-Now, we consider the vanishing discounted factor approach under the average cost criterion.
+Now, we consider the vanishing discounted factor approach under the average-cost criterion.
 By Lemma \ref{lipbellman} and due to Assumption \ref{acoelipassump}, the Assumption \ref{equicontinuousassump}(b) holds with $L = \frac{\clip}{1-\tlip}$.
+The same discussion applies to the approximate kernel $\ctp$.
 Then, due to Theorem \ref{vanishingproof1} and Theorem \ref{vanishingproof2}, we have the following corollary.

-\begin{corollary} Suppose Assumptions \ref{acoelipassump} hold for two MDPs, (reference) $(\bx,\bu,\ct,c)$ and (approximation) $(\bx,\bu,\ctp,\altc)$.
-Further, assume $\bx$ is compact.
+\begin{corollary} Suppose Assumption \ref{acoelipassump} holds for two MDPs, (reference) $(\bx,\bu,\ct,c)$ and (approximation) $(\bx,\bu,\ctp,\altc)$.
+In addition, assume $\bx$ is compact.
 Then